 Farnsworth Art Museum and Homestead and The Wyeth Center

-Examples of the best in American art of all eras, from the Colonial period through the present, are on view in the Farnsworth’s seven elegantly appointed galleries.
+The Farnsworth offers examples of the best pieces of American art, from the Colonial period to the present, and are on view in seven elegantly appointed galleries.
 The Wyeth Center, across the street, is a prominent venue for showcasing the work of three generations of the Maine-related First Family of American Art: N.C.
 Wyeth, his son Andrew Wyeth, and Andrew’s son, Jamie Wyeth.
 Adjoining the museum is one of the best preserved Victorian homes in the country, the Farnsworth Homestead.
 Located at 16 Museum Street, off Main Street in Rockland, the museum is open year-round.
 The museum also owns the Olson House, where Andrew Wyeth painted many of his best-loved works including Christina’s World.
 Call 207-596-6457 for more information.

 Maine Lighthouse Museum